 Were you recently arrested for manslaughter in Columbus, OH?

 If so, the time to begin defending yourself starts now.
-Be smart – fight back against the state’s allegations with the help of the experienced Columbus manslaughter defense attorneys at Koenig & Owen, LLC.
+Be smart – fight back against the state’s allegations with the help of the experienced Columbus manslaughter defense attorneys at James D. Owen, LLC.

 We have decades of combined experience representing clients against the most serious criminal charges in the state of Ohio.
 And, we demonstrate, time and time again, that we know precisely what to do to get the best possible results.
 We’re ready to fight for you – all you have to do is call.
 Contact us today to take the first steps toward defending your future.

 How Our Columbus Criminal Defense Attorneys Can Help You Fight Manslaughter Charges

 At James D. Owen, LLC, we have a long and proud history of fighting for the people of Columbus when they need it most.
 Over the years, our law firm has defended clients against crimes ranging from drunk driving to murder.

 When you hire us to assist you with your manslaughter case, our Columbus criminal defense attorneys will:

 - Launch an independent investigation into your arrest